pongsagon/tt07-tiniest-gpu/test_software/readme.md

   - solid shading, texture, alpha masked

 The data are in the format of fixed point Q8.8 except for the 1-byte render mode. \
-The code has been successfully tested with the Basys3 board, sending data at 60fps.
+The code has been successfully tested on the tt07 ASIC, sending data at 60fps.

+# Data corruption issue
+- Sometime data sending from PC to the demoboard's USB can be corrupted.
+Reconnect the board or change the PC's USB port or change the USB cable would help

 # How to use
-1. The code rely on SFML library for the input and windows. https://www.sfml-dev.org/tutorials/2.6/start-vc.php. \
-   Please install SFML first.
-2. Change the COM port number in C code to match with the ASIC/FPGA port (line number 330)
-3. short cut keys
-   - arrow key: yaw pitch
+   - wsad: yaw, pitch
-   - as: zoom
-   - df: change model size
-   - er: X translation
-   - 012: render mode
-   - 34: change texture
+   - 123: render mode, change texture
-   - 6789: change triangle 1 color
-   - uiop: change triangle 2 color
-4. You can also changes the vertices coordinate, quad normal and light direction using code.
+   - You can modify the python code to changes the vertices coordinate, quad normal and light direction using code.
 I have not write short cut keys for setting them.